mhamel12/RetrosheetUmpires/README.md

 * The .xlsx files were manually generated using Microsoft Excel, using the corresponding .csv files as a starting point.

 Additional examples for All-Star Games and Postseason games are also included.
 These include Negro League games that have limited information available.

+Copyright notice for the Retrosheet data used to generate the .csv files:

+The information used here was obtained free of charge from and is copyrighted by Retrosheet.
+Interested parties may contact Retrosheet at 20 Sunset Rd., Newark, DE 19711.